-(a)Rule 9.
-Motions for Collateral Relief from Federal Convictions
+(a) Federal Convictions

 When a motion for collateral relief under 28 U.S.C. § 2255 or an audita querellas is filed, it shall be assigned for all further proceedings to the judge to whom the underlying case was assigned.
 That judge may either act on the motion without responsive papers or advise the United States attorney of the date(s) when responsive papers are due.